M4n0zz/Gen1PokeScripts/Tetris/README.md

 # 🧱 Tetris

-A simple Tetris mini-game with enhanced gameplay based on the original Gameboy Tetris game.
+A simple Tetris mini-game with enhanced gameplay inspired by the original Game Boy Tetris.

-It is a port of offgao's tetris game, designed for fun and seamless integration in Gen 1 games.
+It is a port of offgao's Tetris, designed to integrate seamlessly with ACE.
 # ![preview](Tetris.png)

 ### Features

-- Refined controls for natural and reliable gameplay
+- Refined controls for natural and reliable gameplay -Line counter, high score, increasing game speed, and next-piece preview to be added!

 ----
 ### Installation

-This script is available via installation in TimOS environment only and it consists of 2 parts, to be installed with the correct order.
+Due to its size, the payload is split into two parts and is designed to be used with TimOS Script Selector.

-Follow the instruction in the [main page](https://github.com/M4n0zz/Gen1PokeScripts) of the repo.
+Please follow the instruction in the [main page](https://github.com/M4n0zz/Gen1PokeScripts) of this repo.